Buying your first home is a big decision and it should not be taken lightly.

 The first thing you’ll need to do is find a mortgage company that offers the type of loan you’re looking for.
 You can search online or speak with your bank or credit union.
 If you’re looking to buy a home, some lenders offer loans without having to put down any money upfront, which may be more attractive if you don’t have the funds available at the time of purchase.

-Mortgage loans are typically secured collateral, such as a house or car, so borrowers must pay back the loan in full with interest when it comes due.
-The interest rate is determined market rates at the time of application.
+Mortgage loans are typically secured by collateral, such as a house or car, so borrowers must pay back the loan in full with interest when it comes due.
+The interest rate is determined by market rates at the time of application.
 They can change over time based on changes in market rates if you choose a variable-rate mortgage.

 Down Payment